Amedeo Preziosi Biography | Oil Paintings

 12-2-1816 Malta, MLT - 9-27-1882 Istanbul, TURBack to Artist IndexView Artists Paintings

-The earliest drawings of Istanbul are dated November 1842.
-Two years later, in 1844, Preziosi was commissioned by Robert Curzon, the private secretary of the British Ambassador to Istanbul, to create an album called Costumes of Constantinople, which now is located in the collections of the British Museum.
+In 1844, Amedeo Preziosi was commissioned by Robert Curzon, the private secretary of the British Ambassador to Istanbul, to create an album called Costumes of Constantinople, which is now in the British Museum.